hspazio/hspazio.github.io/_posts/2017-11-06-ruby-concurrency-patterns-pool-of-workers.markdown

 For simplicity we could have a worker that expects jobs to be any __callable__ object.
 For callable object we intend any object that implements the `call` method.
 In our case we can enqueue lambdas which is a perfectly legit callable object.

 To ensure that the jobs have been executed we can collect the results in an array to be inspected during the assertions.
 Also, as we saw in the [previous post][threads_and_queues], we need to tell the worker when to stop waiting for jobs.
-We will enqueue the symbol `:done` and we will adding an exit condition.
+We will enqueue the symbol `:done` and we will add an exit condition.

 {% highlight ruby %}
 describe Worker do